-Choosing a motorhome interior layout to suit your lifestyle requires a little imagination.
+Choosing a motorhome length, layout and berth to suit your lifestyle requires a little imagination.
 It’s a time to think about how you want to live while on the road, and how many of you will be along for the ride.

 It’s also important to think about what you’re comfortable driving.
-As with anything, driving a large motorhome just takes practice, but a 7.5m vehicle can be a lot easier to manoeuvre and park than a 9m one.
+Driving a large motorhome takes practise but it’s worth bearing in mind that motorhomes longer than 7.5m can be more challenging on narrow New Zealand roads which have more twists and turns than the open roads in larger countries like Australia or the USA.
+A 7.5m or shorter motorhome can be a lot easier to manoeuvre and park than a 9m one.

 Berths and bedding